 Like Los Glaciares, the Paine are a superb area for backpackers who can enjoy hiking through evergreen beech forests at the foot of such magnificent peaks.
 Many short walks can be done in the Torres del Paine park, but most travellers like to do the famous circuit trek around the Paine massif.
 The hiking is mostly through open forests or grasslands but there is also a pass of about 1350m sometimes with snow cover.
 Horses can't cross this pass so you will need to carry your own backpack at least some of the way if you want to do the complete circuit.
 The walk can be done in either direction equally easily, though in bad weather it will be much easier to navigate over the pass if walking clockwise.
 Maps and up to date information about the route are easily obtained in Puerto Natales or at the national park headquarters.
-Sadly, but perhaps inevitably this great wilderness walk is now quite heavily used and the park authorities are having to build toilets, refuges and organised campgrounds on the circuit, and you now need to have all overnight stays pre-reserved.
+Sadly, but perhaps inevitably this great wilderness walk is now quite heavily used and the park authorities are having to build toilets, refuges and organised campgrounds on the circuit.
+The fees have got quite expensive now and you now need to have all overnight stays pre-reserved.
 Another notable long distance walk is the two day circuit to Pingo and Tyndall from Lago Grey

 The Torres del Paine from the classic viewpoint.

-If you don't fancy carrying your pack for several days there are plenty of good day walks available in the park.
+If you don't fancy carrying your backpack for several days there are plenty of good day walks available in the park.
 The best of these has to be the walk up to the small lochan at the foot of the Torres del Paine.
 This popular hike takes 4-5 hours return from the campsite Los Torres at the eastern end of the circuit.
 It is steeply uphill but the views are worth it.
 Further up the main valley of the Rio Ascencio is a desolate wilderness of boulders and big rock walls that makes a very good but long days walk.

 The Cuernos del Paine from Lago Pehoe.

 Patagonia has some great places to go and see wildlife.
 The two parks mentioned above and indeed the walks within them offer great chances to see many common species such as condors, guanacos, parrots, flamingos, rheas.
 Indeed the Torres del Paine national park is probably the best place in the Andes to go to see nearly all of these species and is certainly the place you are most likely to see a condor.
-Also in the area are several penguin and sealion colonies that are worth a visit if you are in the area.
+Also nearby are several penguin and sealion colonies that are worth a visit if you are in the area.
 Some are only accessible by taking a boat tour on the fiords.